SajjadAemmi/Duck-Shot/README.md

 # Duck-Shot
-An Artificial Intelligence snake game written in Python using the PyGame library
+A game written in Python using the PyGame library